-What color is Edgecomb Gray?
+What Color is Edgecomb Gray?

-Is Edgecomb Gray Warm or Cool?
+Is Benjamin Moore Edgecomb Gray Warm or Cool?

-Edgecomb Gray is a warm toned gray beige (greige).
+Edgecomb Gray is a warm-toned gray beige (greige).
 That being said, how warm or cool it looks will depend on the lighting in your room.

 What are the Undertones of Edgecomb Gray?

 When I think of Edgecomb Gray, I think of it as the perfect definition of what a true greige should be.
-It is well balanced, warm and really adds a light and airy feeling to any room.
+It is well-balanced, warm, and really adds a light and airy feeling to any room.

 What Colors Go Well with Edgecomb Gray?

-Edgecomb Gray also compliments honey oak tones of wood really well, so it’s a great choice for kitchen walls.
+Yes!
+This beautiful greige also compliments honey oak tones of wood really well, so it’s a great choice for kitchen walls.